RetroDECK/ES-DE/FAQ.md

 ## I'm missing a feature, how can I make a request to have it added?

 First check the project [Kanban](https://gitlab.com/es-de/emulationstation-de/-/boards/1823720) board which contains an overview of planned future features and changes and search for the functionality you would like to see added.
 Chances are there is already a card on the board describing precisely what you intended to request.
-You can also check the [Release roadmap](CONTRIBUTING.md) which includes the planned implementation of major features.
+You can also check the [Release roadmap](ROADMAP.md) which includes the planned implementation of major features.
 If you can't find the feature you're looking for, you can request it either via adding an issue directly to the Kanban board, or by asking for it in our [Discord](https://discord.gg/EVVX4DqWAP) server or [subreddit](https://www.reddit.com/r/EmulationStation_DE/).

 ## I want to setup a gaming appliance based on the Raspberry Pi, can I use ES-DE for this?

-While there is a release of ES-DE for the Raspberry Pi 4/400, this requires a desktop environment to run.
-So ES-DE can not be used as a drop-in replacement for RetroPie or Batocera EmulationStation.
-It's however still possible to get an appliance-like experience with ES-DE if the necessary setup is performed.
-But that's the case not only for the Raspberry Pi of course but for all supported operating systems.
+This is not the goal of ES-DE, the application requires a desktop environment to run.
+If you want to run a frontend on a single-board computer or similar then there are better options out there.
+But many people run ES-DE on arcade cabinets and similar which is definitely possible, it just requires a desktop-class operating system.